Go to main content

 What is skills-based hiring?

 This recruiting practice assesses potential employees based on their abilities as opposed to their degrees or certificates.
-Rather than eliminating or pushing job-seekers through to the next round of interviews according to what's on their CVs, organizations are selecting new workers who, simply put, are capable of doing the job.
+Rather than eliminating or pushing job-seekers through to the next round of interviews according to what's on their CVs, organizations that prioritize skills-based hiring select workers who, simply put, are capable of doing the job.

 Why have organizations moved toward it?